MCStuart/Assassin/README.md

 * _Finally, put the url <http://localhost:5000> into your web browser and the program will open._

-## Specs - "Landing Page" - Index.html
+## Specs - "Landing Page" - Index.cshtml

 <p  align="center">
   <img src="~/img/homePage.png" alt="image of homepage" height="80%" width="80%">